Living With an Alcoholic

-Family members and people living with alcoholics, whether it’s a boyfriend, girlfriend, spouse, or roommate, face a difficult and often overlooked set of challenges when it comes to treating alcoholism.
+Family members and loved ones living with people struggling with alcohol misuse, whether it’s a boyfriend, girlfriend, spouse, or roommate, face a difficult and often overlooked set of challenges when it comes to treating alcohol addiction.

-The people who have to wake up and coexist with the alcoholic person do not have the luxury of ignorance or distance.
+Living with the disease of addiction, individuals do not have the luxury of ignorance or distance.
 They can be victims of physical or mental abuse, they can experience financial strain from supporting the addicted person, and they can even unintentionally make the addiction worse through enabling behaviors.

-According to the American Academy of Child and Adolescent Psychiatry, 20% of Americans live (or have lived) with a relative who is (or was) an alcoholic.1 Alcoholism is often said to run in families, and there is in fact a strong genetic component to the disorder.
+According to the American Academy of Child and Adolescent Psychiatry, 20% of Americans live (or have lived) with a relative who is or was currently struggling with an alcohol use disorder.1 Addiction is often said to run in families, and there is in fact a strong genetic component to the disorder.

 There is a combination of other risk factors, such as stress at home, life events, gender, individual psychological traits, mental health, availability and access to alcohol, and interpersonal relationships that can all determine whether or not alcoholism will present in each individual.

-Children of alcoholic parents can face a number of complicated scenarios that place them at risk for developing alcoholism or other mental health challenges in adulthood.3 Situations such as having to lie to cover for the alcoholic parent or needing to take on adult responsibilities for that parent can have a lasting impact.
+Children of parents with are addicted to alcohol can face a number of complicated scenarios that place them at risk for developing an alcohol use disorder or other mental health challenges in adulthood.3 Situations such as having to lie to cover for their parent or needing to take on adult responsibilities can have a lasting impact.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) recommends “a restructuring of the entire family system, including the relationship between the parents and the relationships between the parents and the children.”3

-Extended family members may also be affected by an alcoholic in the family in the form of shame or ostracization if their loved one’s drinking habits become well known.
+Extended family members may also be affected by individuals struggling with alcohol misuse in the form of shame or ostracization if their loved one’s drinking habits become well known.
 In cultures with strong traditional family values, excessive drinking can bring disgrace and dishonor to the family.
-Each family is a unique and complex network, but the impact of alcoholism rarely stops at the person who is directly abusing alcohol.
+Each family is a unique and complex network, but the impact of problematic alcohol use rarely stops at the person who is directly abusing alcohol.

 The link between alcohol abuse, violence and aggression is well documented, and the National Institute on Alcohol Abuse and Alcoholism (NIAAA) links alcohol-related violence to other issues including domestic violence and sexual assault.5,8 Alcohol-involved violence is much more likely to occur between two people who know each other than between strangers.8